SG-Timor-Leste Visa Waiver: Freitas’ Official Visit

 2. Important diplomatic and two-way ties are discussed.

-3. Visa waiver agreement signed to strengthen Singapore and Timor-Leste relations.
+3. Timor-Leste visa waiver agreement signed to strengthen Singapore and Timor-Leste relations.

 The building of closer ties between Singapore and Timor-Leste is marked by Minister Freitas’ visit.